ooni/code-style/Readme.md

 If you are making an alpha, beta or release candiate be sure to always include the `-rc.1` or `-beta.1` suffix.

+If you are on mobile be sure to append the build ID to the tag using the format `+N`.

 The message (or annotation) for the tag should be in the format: